 Wow!
 Awesome!
 Sounds like a bargain right?

-If professional photography isn’t something you are concerned about on your special day, I’d suggest asking your guests to capture as many opportunistic photographs on their smart phones as possible.
-Then before sending them to you, get each one to review and delete anything they don’t consider to be ‘a great photograph’.
-In that mine of images there’ll be a handful of diamonds.
-Once you’ve selected your favourites send them across to a professional for final editing and processing.
+If professional photography isn’t something you are concerned about on your special day, I would personally suggest asking your guests to capture as many opportunistic photographs on their smart phones as possible.
+Then have them review and delete anything they don’t consider to be ‘a fantastic photograph’.
+In that dark mine of wedding day images there’ll be a handful of diamonds.
+Once you’ve selected your favourites all you need to do is send them across to a professional for final editing and processing, or whack an Instagram filter on it, post it, and bask in the ensuing flood of love.

 Your Wedding Shoot